giactitti/SZ/README.md

 SI = Σ(W+ - W-)

-Npx1 is the number of pixels representing the presence of both independent variable and dependent variable; Npx2 is the number of pixels representing the presence dependent variable and absence of independent variable; Npx3 is the number of pixels representing the presence of independent variable and absence of dependent variable; Npx4 is the number of pixels representing the absence of both independent variable and dependent variable [(Dahal et al., 2008)](https://link.springer.com/article/10.1007/s00254-007-0818-3)
+Npx1 is the number of pixels representing the presence of both independent variable and dependent variable; Npx2 is the number of pixels representing the presence of dependent variable and absence of independent variable; Npx3 is the number of pixels representing the presence of independent variable and absence of dependent variable; Npx4 is the number of pixels representing the absence of both independent variable and dependent variable [(Dahal et al., 2008)](https://link.springer.com/article/10.1007/s00254-007-0818-3)

+### Frequency Ratio

 As the WoE, the Frequency Ratio (FR) is a simple bi-variate statistical method often used for classification.